 In fact, the app can let you know about any possible hormone imbalances you may have and even provides suggestions for lifestyle changes you could make that would ease any symptoms you feel during the different stages of your cycle.
 If that's not clever, we don't know what is!

-Firstly, we'd like to shout-out the design team at Cycles for creating such a clean and swanky app.
+Firstly, we'd like to shout out to the design team at Cycles for creating such a clean and swanky app.
 But this period tracker app isn't just pretty to look at—it's a great tool for keeping up with your cycle.

 It offers similar services to all the other period tracker apps, including a distinctive breakdown of where you are in your menstruation and reminders of when your period is coming up.
 However, one thing that sets it apart from the others is a clever little feature that allows you to invite your partner to sync up with you on the app so that they, too, have access to your data.
-This means they'll know when you're PMSing, ovulating or on your period, as well as anything else that's recorded on the app.
+This means they'll know when you're PMSing, ovulating or on your period, a.k.a. when it's high time to break out those best sex positions for menstrual cramps.

-This period tracker app is an updated version of the original Glow app, which focuses on tracking fertility; meanwhile Eve by Glow is for your period.
-It's super easy to use and helps you keeps tabs on not only your cycle but also your sex life and your gym habits, too.
+This period tracker app is an updated version of the original Glow app, which focuses on tracking fertility; meanwhile, Eve by Glow is for your period.
+It's super easy to use and helps you keep tabs on not only your cycle but also your sex life and your gym habits, too.

 Use the app to log any symptoms and changes to your cycle for the best advice and information about what's happening inside your body and when.